 Dog Knee (CCL) Surgery Rehabilitation Stretches

 People are not the only ones that need rehab.
-If you love your dogs as much as I do, then you might need to give them dog therapy one day.
+If you love your dogs as much as I do, then you might need to give them dog therapy one day like some dog knee stretches.
 One of the most common dog injuries involves the cranial cruciate ligament (CCL).
 This is similar to a human ACL.
 Make sure to ask your vet if it is okay to start rehab on your dog because just like humans, there are many different types of surgeries with different rehab levels.

 The first thing you want to do is massage and warm up the muscles in the leg because they can't run around to warm it up themselves.
 Do this for about 3 minutes.
 Once it is warmed up, you can start distally (the furthest away from the body).
 The furthest joint away is like the ankle joint.
 Hold above the joint and below the joint to stabilize it.
 Gently push forward and backwards at the distal (furthest) end about 10 times.
 Then move to the knee joint.
 This is where the surgery is most of the time, so be gentle but firm.
 Again hold above the joint and below the joint to stabilize it, and make the movement at the distal end 10 times.
 If they cry out, you might be pushing too hard.